Liam-Reid-2000/remote_slic3r/README.md

 # remote_slic3r
 [Slic3r](https://slic3r.org/) is a 3d model slicer used to generate GCODE for 3d printers.
-Remote access of the Slic3r command line tools
+This tool provides remote access to the Slic3r command line tools.